All our 3-Generation Testamentary Trust Wills contain Special Disability Trusts

 Special Disability Trusts allow families to give private financial help.
 But this is only for a ‘disabled’ family member.
 This is for their care and accommodation.
 The family member must have a ‘severe’ disability.

 Special Disability Trusts are usually a waste of money and time.
 They only serve one purpose.
 They stop the Centrelink ‘deprivation rules’ from operating.
-If you do benefit from this protection from Centrelink then do not waste your money and time setting up a Special Disability Trust (SDT).
+If you do NOT benefit from this protection from Centrelink, then do not waste your money and time setting up a Special Disability Trust (SDT).

 Does Australia have a ‘gift tax’?